mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-cloud.md

 title: "Cloud Architecture"
 parent: "architecture-intro"
 menu_order: 30
+bg: "architecture"
 tags: [""]
 ---
 ## 1 What Does the Mendix Deployment Architecture Look Like?

 Mendix Cloud is a PaaS based Cloud Offering based on Cloud Foundry technoligy.
 It runs on the IaaS layer of Amazon Web Services.
 A Mendix application will run in a container provided by Cloud Foundry.
 A Container in Cloud Foundry has standard support for horizontal and veritcal scaling and auto healing.

 Scaling up and down can be done without any downtime, it is just a matter of adding container or removing containers.

 The Mendix Cloud Foundry layer is for each AWS region deployed in mulitple availability zones.
 An availability zone is physical datacenter location of AWS witin a region.

 Mendix application needs a database and file storage to operate.
 In the Mendix cloud these aPaaS services are directly consumed from the AWS service layer.
 For the database the Mendix Cloud makes use of RDS PostgreSQL and for the file store S3.
 Both these services are multi AZ configured so data will be repicated accros datacenters.

 ![Mendix deployment architecture](attachments/figure-7-mendix-cloud-deployment-architecture.png)